This post may contain affiliate links. It is a way for this site to earn advertising fees by linking to certain products and/or services.

 3. Don’t eat and drink everything they pass out.

 On international flights, it seems like the flight attendants are constantly up and down the aisles.
 A drink, a snack, a meal, another heavy snack, another drink.
-It's a nice service and don't get me wrong, I do take part, but I have also learned to politely decline.
+It’s a nice service and don’t get me wrong, I do take part, but I have also learned to politely decline.
 If you eat and drink everything they bring, you may find yourself feeling bloated and more drowsy, especially if you are drinking alcohol.
 Go ahead and have one glass, because it is complimentary, but the next time they come around, choose good old H2O.
 It will make you feel so much better.
-If the snack is packaged (they usually are) you can accept it and then just tuck it away in your carry on for later consumption.
-I feel much better on flights where I am not eating and drinking all that they offer and bonus...that's less trips to the restroom (which by the end of the flight, isn't the best smelling place to be).
+If there are healthier options, try to choose those instead of something high in salt or carbohydrates.
+Your body will thank you later.

 4. Stand up and walk the aisle occasionally.

 After you have napped or watched a long movie, it’s a good idea to get up and move around.
 Even if you don’t have to use the restroom, you can at least stretch your legs.
 This promotes good circulation through your legs and the act of moving after being sedentary will help to boost your mood and energy some too.
 Try to wait till a time when the attendants aren’t passing out things, to avoid them having to back their carts up for you.

 Switch it up!
 After you have watched a movie, try reading for a little while.
 If you have another form of entertainment like games on your phone, you can do that for a little while too.
 Try to break up your “screen” activities so that it doesn’t cause major strain on your eyes.
 For example, try taking a nap after playing a game on your tablet.
 Also, as I said in the fourth tip, stand up between each long stretch of an activity.
 This routine will help the time to pass much more quickly and it will help to break up the monotony of a long flight.